cheaterSK/native-obfuscator/README.md

 # native-obfuscator
+### DISCLAIMER: This is only an updated and automated fork, all credits for transpilation go to [radioegor146](https://github.com/radioegor146) <3

 Java .class to .cpp converter for use with JNI

-Currently, supports only Java 8

 Warning: blacklist/whitelist usage is recommended, because this tool slows down code significantly (like do not obfuscate full minecraft .jar)

 Also, this tool does not particulary obfuscates your code, it just transpiles it to native.
 Remember to use protectors like VMProtect, Themida or obfuscator-llvm (in case of clang usage)

 ---
 ### To run this tool you need to have this installed:
-1. JDK 8
+1. JDK 11
     - For Windows:

-        I recommend downloading Oracle JDK 8, though you need to have some login credentials on Oracle.
+        I recommend downloading Eclipse Temurin, download [here](https://adoptium.net/temurin/releases/?variant=openjdk11&os=windows&arch=x64&package=jdk).
     - For Linux/MacOS:

-        Google "your distro install jdk 8", and install required packages
+        Google "your distro install jdk 8", and install required packages, though I recommend using [SDKMAN](https://sdkman.io/) for this.
-2. CMake
+2. Zig

-    - For Windows:

-        Download latest release from https://cmake.org/download/

-    - For Linux/MacOS:

-        As well, google "your distro install cmake", and install required package (default - `apt/yum/brew install cmake`)
-3. C++/C compiler toolchain

-    - For Windows:

-        Download free version of MSVS: https://visualstudio.microsoft.com/ru/
-        and select Visual C++ compiler in opt-ins

-        Or install mingw, if you had any experience with this

-    - For Linux/MacOS:

-        Google "your distro install g++"
+    - This should be included next to the .jar, link to download [here](https://ziglang.org/download/).
 ---

 ### General usage: